-The new mainframe builds on IBM’s decades of experience in enterprise computing and is designed for the latest in analytics
+The new mainframe builds on IBM’s decades of experience in enterprise computing and is designed for the latest in analytics, cloud, and mobile computing.

 “Analytics, cloud and mobile computing are changing the way businesses in all industries engage with their customers,” said Patrick Toole, general manager of IBM System z, in a statement.
 “IBM’s zEnterprise technologies address these challenges by providing clients with a powerful and highly secure platform to manage new and emerging workloads, helping speed time to market, reduce costs and stimulate business growth by making stronger connections with customers.”